 Enterprise Rent-A-Car has a useful guide to Competency Based Interviews on its website.

-Appointments will be made subject to satisfactory references and a disclosure check.
+Appointments will be made subject to satisfactory references and for certain posts a Basic Disclosure.